fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 The returned Entity Configuration of the Wallet Provider MUST contain the attributes described in the sections below.

 The Wallet Provider Entity Configuration is a signed JWT containing the public keys and supported algorithms of the Wallet Provider.
-It is structured in accordance with the `OID-FED`_ and the :ref:`Trust Model` outlined in this specification.
+It is structured in accordance with the `OID-FED`_ and the :ref:`sec_trust_model` outlined in this specification.

 Wallet Provider Entity Configuration JWT Header ...................................................